TDiazSouble/The-Pizza-Game/README.md

 ### Updates coming ###

+- Fix english language (copy spanish settings)
+- Laucher settings frame needs more widgets
-- Launcher languange select
+- Launcher set size and position
 - Better winning or losing screen
 - Optimize code
 - Variables and functions following convetions
 - Limitations to entries
 - Key bindings
 - Longer storyline
+- Sounds and music playlist selector
+- More images and move all images to another folder
 - More levels
-- More images and move all images to another folder

 Solved: